mcanlas/improv-living-guide/manuscript/listening.md

 Phoebe Tyers: Everything you do and your partner does is a gift.
 Not even explicit "gift" gifts.
 Could be used any time, though sometimes used to inject energy.
 Could be related or non-sequitor.

 Make it yours, make it matter (overheard randomly, context not necessarily about gifts)

+## Energy as a beachball

+Some scenes have a rhythm (e.g. from the game) and should be executed in tempo, like keeping a beach ball in the air.
+Prevent energy from dying out